 Who is an eligible beneficiary?
 A beneficiary is eligible to receive CCM if he or she has been diagnosed with two or more chronic conditions, expected to persist at least 12 months (or until death), that place the individual at significant risk of death, acute exacerbation/decompensation, or functional decline.
 CMS has not provided a definition or definitive list of "chronic conditions" for purposes of CCM.
-Nor has the agency offered guidance on how to determine or document the specified acuity level.
+Nor has the agency offered guidance for determining or documenting the specified acuity level.
 However, CMS has stated it intends for CCM services to be broadly available.

-Is there a list of chronic conditions on which a practitioner can rely?

-CMS maintains a Chronic Condition Warehouse (CCW) which organizes data for approximately 60 specified chronic conditions and potentially disabling conditions.
-However, the CCW list is not an exclusive list of chronic conditions; CMS may recognize other conditions for purposes of providing CCM.
+Is there a reliable list of chronic conditions?
+CMS maintains a Chronic Condition Warehouse (CCW), which organizes data for approximately 60 specified chronic conditions and potentially disabling conditions.
+However, the CCW list is not an exclusive list of chronic conditions.
+CMS may recognize other conditions for purposes of providing CCM.